bomonike/bomonike.github.io/microbit.md

    <img width="300" alt="microbit-serial-menu.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1726894275/microbit-serial-menu_hefmv4.png">

    That's a reminder to hold down the Ctrl key and D together to reset.

-   The micro:dot terminal does not understand the "clear" command.
+   PROTIP: The micro:dot terminal does not understand the "clear" command.

+1. The back of the micro:bit board has a <strong>reset button</strong>.

 1. Click "Show serial" at the lower-right so it turns to "Hide serial".
 1. Click on the Serial monitor body (to switch the cursor from a square to a solid white rectangle).
 1. Click the right side of the purple "Send to micro:bit" icon (with three vertical dots) and select "Disconnect".
 The response from the code above:
    ```
+   os.uname(): (sysname='microbit', nodename='microbit', release='2.1.2', version='micro:bit v2.1.2+0697c6d on 2023-10-30; MicroPython v1.18 on 2023-10-30', machine='micro:bit with nRF52833')

-   sys.platform: microbit
+   sys.platform: microbit, os
    sys.version_info: (3, 4, 0)
    sys.version: 3.4.0
    sys.modules: {}
    sys.implementation: (name='micropython', version=(1, 18, 0))

    machine.unique_id(): b'j\x11\xe7S*\xcf\xc3\xee'
    machine.freq(): 64000000
    ```